How To Be Happy Again: Strategies For Finding Happiness

 How can I trick my brain into being happy?

 When we feel unhappy, it can seem like a nearly impossible task to make ourselves happy.
-You might not even know how to “feel happy” when you’re really down in the dumps.
+You might not even know how to “feel happy” when you’re down in the dumps.
 The good news is that there are some ways that you can trick your brain into being happy.

 The first is by hanging out with people who smile.
 One study found that happiness is contagious.
 Happy people tend to be at the center of social networks made up of other happy people.
 The study found that the emotion appears to radiate and spread throughout the group.
 While hanging out with someone who is overly happy might seem like the last thing you want to do when you’re feeling anything but happy, simply being around a happy person will trick your brain into thinking you are happy.
 Similarly, another study found that simply smiling yourself can trick your brain into thinking you’re happy—and yes, that does include fake smiles.